 Academic staff member Managing authenticity issues for all assessments.
 Adopting proactive strategies to ensure authenticity, including where possible providing an Assessment Cover Sheet (or similar) for the student to sign and submit as a declaration of originality.
 Ensuring all students are informed about standards and expectations of academic integrity.
 See Academic Misconduct Policy Meet with student to discuss initial concerns.
-Curriculum Manager (CM) (or delegate approved by the CM) Meeting with the student (and tutor or coordinator if required by the CM) to discuss the allegation of academic misconduct.
+Curriculum Manager Meeting with the student (and tutor or coordinator if required by the CM) to discuss the allegation of academic misconduct.
 Deciding on whether the allegation of academic misconduct is valid, and determining the appropriate penalty.
 Sending out notification of the formal meeting to the student (where no Coordinator available).
 Curriculum Director Ensuring all Curriculum Mangers and academic staff members are following best practice in preventing and detecting academic fraud, and that this procedure is followed when it is suspected and/or alleged.
-Coordinator Ensure the procedure is followed, including sending out the initial letter confirming the meeting between the student and the Curriculum Manager (or delegate).
+Coordinator Ensure the procedure is followed, including sending out the initial letter confirming the meeting between the student and the Curriculum Manager.